srl295/srl295.github.io/source/resume.md

 - Developed the Survey Tool, which is used to collect linguistic data
 - Infrastructure: 2019 migration from trac/svn to JIRA/GitHub
-- Engaged with linguistic communities to collect and improve the status of language support, particularly with respect to minority languages
+- Engaged with linguistic communities to collect and improve the status of language support, particularly with respect to minority languages.
 - Conference presentation and discussions

 #### Unicode Consortium (2012-Present)